Stress Management

 The stress response: fight or flight

 Stress is an automatic psychological and physical reaction of the body to the demands of life.
 The stress response, also called the “fight-or-flight” response, prepares the body to cope with a threat.
-When faced with a stressor, hormones are released into the body to mobilize energy to fuel a response.
+When faced with a stressor, hormones are released into the body to mobilize energy to fuel a response.3,4

 Common signs of this state are an increased rate of breathing, increased heart rate, anxiety, and a shift of blood flow to the larger muscles in the body.
 These physiological changes ready the body to fight or flee from a threat.
 In some cases, the body may also have a “freeze” response to a stressor.
-In this case, the muscles are tensed and poised for action but are not used.
+In this case, the muscles are tensed and poised for action but are not used.3,4

 The stress response begins in the brain, as sensory information is sent to the amygdala, the portion of the brain responsible for emotional processing.
 The amygdala sounds the alarm when it perceives a threat.
 However, the amygdala can’t tell the difference between real or perceived stressors, causing the same physical reactions in the body for both.
 Once the threat is gone, the body is supposed to return to a relaxed state.
-Unfortunately, with the nonstop pace and rapidly changing environment of modern life, this alarm system rarely shuts off.3,4 Chronic stress that continues for weeks or months can lead to health problems.5
+Unfortunately, with the nonstop pace and rapidly changing environment of modern life, this alarm system rarely shuts off.
+Chronic stress that continues for weeks or months can lead to health problems.3-5

 Tips for relieving stress

-Additional Treatment for IBS
+Additional treatment for IBS

-While stress management plays an important role in the treatment of IBS, patients generally use a combination of approaches to manage their symptoms.
+While stress management plays an important role in the treatment of IBS, people generally use a combination of approaches to manage their symptoms.
 Other treatment strategies include adding exercise, making dietary changes, adding fiber or probiotics, using medication, or trying complementary or alternative medicine.